Customer complaints are golden opportunities to get feedback about your business, improve client relationships, and even develop brand advocates.

 Earn Another Chance- Some complaints just can’t be resolved.
 If someone needs an order by a certain date and something went wrong with the shipment and it never left, there is no way to go back in time and correct the mistake.
 However, simply responding to complaints can show the customer that your business cares about their satisfaction.
 More than half (58 percent) of customers, according to a Customer Service Barometer study, are willing to give businesses a second chance after a bad experience.
 Another study showed that when a business simply acknowledges and responds to a negative comment or complaint, at least 46 percent of people will come away with a positive feeling toward you.

 Listen, Understand and be Friendly- Nearly three-quarters of respondents to a customer service study said that friendly customer service will create strong, positive feelings for a business.
 A complaint, however, requires more than friendly customer service.
 It takes restraint, too.
-Fifty-nine percent of people say they’ve expressed anger to customer service agents.
+About 60 percent of people say they’ve expressed anger to customer service agents.
 That can be a lot of heat to take when you are the one on the other end of the phone trying to be professional, stay calm and allow them to vent.
 Hiring a professional call answering service with highly trained and experienced agents is an effective way to ensure a steady hand to listen and potentially even turn things around when upset customers get emotional or personal.
 Not to mention the emotional burden taken off the shoulders of you and your team, allowing you each to focus on what you do best for the success of the business.